 Beate Bowron, Secretary

 Beate Bowron is a professional planner and mediator with a Canadian and international consulting practice.
-She leads large-scale public engagement processes and is currently the Project Lead for the City of Toronto Ward Boundary Review (TWBR).
+She leads large-scale public engagement processes and has just completed the City of Toronto Ward Boundary Review (TWBR).
 Beate worked for over 25 years with the City of Toronto in urban planning and economic development, and was the planning director responsible for the City’s downtown district.
 She was a member of the Board of Conflict Resolution Network Canada for nine years, two of them as Chair.
 Beate is a Senior Associate of the Canadian Urban Institute and joined the HFS Board in June 2011, having previously served on the Governance & Nominating Committee.
 Beate is the HFS's Secretary and serves on the Executive Committee and as the HFF Crossover member.